 Our Senior Partner, Jill Ginsberg, focuses a majority of her practice on protecting some of the most vulnerable members of society from abuse and exploitation.
 She does this through the Guardianship process.
-When many people hear the term “Guardianship,” they think of guardianships of minor children.
-That is one type of guardianship.
-But Jill’s focus is on adults who can no longer take care of themselves, and may need protection from abuse or exploitation.
+When many people hear the term “Guardianship,” they think of guardianships of minor children, but that is only one type of “guardianship”.
+Jill’s focus is on adults who can no longer take care of themselves and may need protection from abuse or exploitation.

 Unfortunately, over half the population either do not have these simple documents in place, or the person they appointed as their agent isn’t making the right decisions for them.
-The agent is too busy, is not local, or is otherwise unable to handle the duties.
+The agent may be too busy, is not local, or is otherwise unable to handle the duties.
 Managing another person’s entire life is a lot of work!
-In the worst case scenarios, the appointed agent, or someone else close to the frail person is exploiting them.
+In the worst case scenarios, the appointed agent, or someone else close to the frail person, is exploiting them.
 This can include misappropriating – stealing – their assets.
 In some cases, the appointed agent or a member of the family is keeping the infirm relative away or isolating them from other family members.
-In other cases the agent is not properly taking care of the principal’s health care.
-Vulnerable elders are more likely to be abused by members of their family then by strangers or caretakers.
+In other cases, the agent is not properly taking care of the principal’s health care.
+Vulnerable elders are more likely to be abused by members of their family than by strangers or caretakers.

 The Guardianship Process

-After the Petition for Incapacity is filed, the Court appoints an another attorney to represent the alleged incapacitated person (AIP).
+After the Petition for Incapacity is filed, the Court appoints an another attorney to represent the AIP.
 If the Court later finds that the AIP is incapacitated, then some or all of their rights will be taken away from them.
 This includes the right to make health care decisions, to contract, to manage their own assets, to vote, to choose where to live, and to choose who to associate with.
-So you can see why the AIP would need their own attorney.
+So, you can see why the AIP would need their own attorney.

-In addition to appointing an attorney for the AIP, the Court also appoints a three-person examining committee, which always includes a psychiatrist, a psychologist, and a social worker.
-It is their job to separately interview and examine the AIP and report to the Court whether in their opinion, the AIP is incapacitated.
+In addition to appointing an attorney for the AIP, the Court also appoints a three-person examining committee which always includes a psychiatrist, a psychologist, and a social worker.
+It is their job to separately interview and examine the AIP and report to the Court on whether, in their opinion, the AIP is incapacitated.

 Ongoing Guardianship Administration

 This is not the end of the process, but the beginning!
 Now the real work begins.
 Jill assists the Guardian in their duties.
-Remember the Guardian is now responsible for running the Ward’s life.
-As the Court is primarily concerned with protecting the Ward and their assets, the Ward’s assets are often The Ward’s assets are
+Remember the Guardian is now responsible for running the ward’s life.

 - Marshalling the Ward’s assets and gathering their accounts